R24Amine/terraform-beginner-bootcamp-2023/README.md

 we reload it using source ~/.bash_profile

 We need to wwrite a bash script set_tf_alias to add this alias to .bash_profile and we add it to gitpod

+### Terraform cloud setup & security best practices
+Terraform is Infrastructure as code to create ressources in servers, virtual machines, public clouds and the written code is HCL : Hashicorp Language

+## Business use case 1 : Setup Terraform Cloud

+## Business use case 2 : Aplly security best practice